Pond and city in background

 Fourteen species of butterfly have been recorded here.
 In summer, look out for species such as orange-tip, speckled wood, meadow brown and small tortoiseshell fluttering over the wildflower meadows.

-Stand at the edge of the reedbed to be astounded by the scratchy symphony of sedge and reed warbler song.
-Other summer visitors include sand martin, swallow and swift which can be seen swooping low over the pond.
+Stand at the edge of the reedbed to be astounded by the scratchy symphony of sedge warbler song.
+Other summer visitors include sand martin, swallow and swift which can be seen swooping low over the pond as they hoover up insects.

 Crane your neck skywards to watch for peregrine falcon and buzzard hunting overhead.
 You might even spot a kingfisher whizzing across the M1 from the Blackstaff River to collect sticklebacks.